 Scholarly/Professional Practice Interests

-KATKA HRNCIC-LIPOVIC, MSW, RSW is a Field Learning Specialist in the School of Social Work, University of Windsor.
-Her primary responsibilities include negotiation of field placements, referral of undergraduate and graduate students to field sites, confirmation of placements, site visits and monitoring of students’ performance in the field.
+KATKA HRNCIC-LIPOVIC, MSW, RSW is a White settler, originally from Bosnia-Herzegovina.
+She currently works as a Field Learning Specialist in the School of Social Work, University of Windsor.
+Her primary responsibilities include negotiation of field placements, referral of undergraduate and graduate students to field placement sites, confirmation of placements, site visits, and supporting student progress in the field.

-Ms. Hrncic-Lipovic has been involved in several faculty-led research projects within the School of Social Work as a research associate, focus group facilitator, key informant interviewer and project coordinator.
+Ms. Hrncic-Lipovic has been involved in several faculty-led research projects within the School of Social Work as a research associate, focus group facilitator, key informant interviewer, conference organizer, and project coordinator.